 Virtually all the other animals who live there are also birds who fly down to seek refuge in the shade

-Artists Drive is a section of Death Valley which features vibrant, multi-coloured hills as a result of the various oxides in the soil.
+Artists Drive is a section of Death Valley which features vibrant, multi-colored hills as a result of the various oxides in the soil.

-Do you know any interesting or fun facts about Death Valley that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about Death Valley?
+Share them in the comments below!